 Regarding EEB Core Ecology and Core Evolution Courses: These courses will cover the basics in the field (ecology or evolution).
 These courses are meant to be useful preparation for PhD students for the Question Bank part of the Appraisal Exam.
-If you have taken two or more 3^{rd} or 4^{th} year undergrad courses in a field (ecology or evolution), you may have sufficient background knowledge of the field already and the course for that field may not be especially useful for you-discuss whether you should take either of these courses with your supervisor and supervisory committee.
+If you have taken two or more 3rd or 4th year undergrad courses in a field (ecology or evolution), you may have sufficient background knowledge of the field already and the course for that field may not be especially useful for you-discuss whether you should take either of these courses with your supervisor and supervisory committee.
 If you have no or very little background in the field, you may need to sit in on undergrad lectures or do outside reading before you take one of these courses; however, if you have taken other courses in E&E (e.g., you have no background in ecology but you have taken courses in evolution, math or biological theory), ask the EEB graduate office and your supervisor and committee whether you will be equipped to take one of these courses.

-In 2020-2021, graduate courses and seminars officially begin in the week of September 8th for September session courses (F) and January 4th for January session courses (S).
+In 2021-2022, graduate courses and seminars officially begin in the week of September 7th or the following week for September session courses (F) and January 3rd or the following week for January session courses (S).
 Note: Undergraduate courses may begin earlier than this, especially on the UTM and UTSC campuses.
-Also, instructors frequently modify starting dates; consult first with the EEB Grad Course website and, if information is not available there, consult the course instructor so that you know the start date and location for the first class of your graduate course(s).
+Also, instructors frequently modify starting dates; consult first with the EEB Grad Course website and, if information is not available there, consult the course instructor so that you know the start date and location for the first class of your course(s).